Athletics at the 2012 Summer Olympics – Men's 400 metres hurdles: Competition format

 The men's 400 metres hurdles competition consisted of quarterfinals, semifinals, and a final.
 The fastest competitors from each race in the heats qualified for the semifinals along with the fastest overall competitors not already qualified that were required to fill the available spaces in the semifinals.
 24 competitors qualified from the heats for the semifinals.
 There were three semifinals, with the top two runners in each along with the next two fastest overall qualifying for the eight-man final.

 Records

-Prior to the competition, the existing world and Olympic records were as follows.
+Prior to the competition, the existing world record, Olympic record, and world leading time were as follows:

 The following national records were set during this competition.